Event Terms and Conditions 2019

 It is your responsibility to arrange travel insurance.
 The ECPR is not liable for death, injury, loss or damage sustained by a registrant because of circumstances associated with the event or deemed to be out of the ECPR’s control.

 The ECPR is not responsible for the security of any registrant, nor for their personal belongings.
 All registrants accept and acknowledge that neither the ECPR nor the venue maintains insurance covering any property and/or liability, and it is the sole responsibility of the registrant to obtain insurance.

-For security purposes, all participants must sign in at the registration desk on site and collect and wear their name badge for the duration of the event.
+For security purposes, all participants must sign in at the registration desk on site, collect and wear their name badge for the duration of the event.

 ECPR Code of Conduct